Research Active Practice

 Award winning research

-Our research team were awarded Primary Care Research Team of the Year at the North West Coast Research and Innovation Awards 2023!
-The team received the award for demonstrating how research is being delivered in Lancaster and for making more research opportunities available to the local community.
+Our research team were awarded Primary Care Research Team of the Year at the 2023 North West Coast Research and Innovation Awards!
+The team was recognised for how they deliver research and for making more research opportunities available to the local community.

 We are a ‘research active’ practice which means we take part in a wide range of studies.
 As of August 2019, LMP has been officially granted Research Ready accreditation to reflect our commitment to high quality research.
 Research helps to enhance knowledge on how to treat conditions, prevent illnesses and form the best care across society and within the NHS.
 Volunteering to get involved may mean filling in questionnaires, surveys, talking to one of the research team, or trialling a new treatment or drug.